Product: Specops Password Policy

 Specops Password Auditor

 The first thing that I decided to check out was the Specops Password Auditor.
 The Specops Password Auditor is a tool for scanning the Active Directory in an effort to determine the health of the passwords that are being used.
 The auditor checks for things like non-compliant passwords and passwords that are about to expire.
-Specops Password Auditor is available as a standalone freeware tool but is also included in Specops Password Auditor.
+Specops Password Auditor is available as a standalone freeware tool but is also included in Specops Password Policy.
 You can see the initial Specops Password Auditor screen shown in the figure below.

 Upon clicking the Start Scanning button, the software launches into an Active Directory scan in which it examines users, password policies, user details, and password policy usage.
 The thing that impressed me about the scanning process, which you can see below, is that it completed in the blink of an eye.
 While it is true that my lab environment contains only about half a dozen user accounts, the virtual machines were running on aging and poorly performing hardware.
 The simple fact that the scan completed so quickly in spite of the underlying hardware is a testament to the scanning engine’s efficiency.